xlCompare is an ultimate tool for Excel Spreadsheet Comparison

 Equal modules are not shown - they will only waste the difference display.
 Each discrepancy has explanation -

 which sub\function was added or in which sub line was added\removed\modified.
-Activate the discrepancy and you'll

-be pointed into the VBA Code.
+Activate the discrepancy in this list and you'll be pointed into the VBA Code.

 In addition to this you get color-coded comparison report in the Visual Basic Code window: